coinmex/coinmex-official-api-docs/README_EN.md

 ### 2. Order Placement

-    There are two categrories of orders that can be placed on CoinMEX -- limit order and market order.
+    There are two categrories of orders that can be placed on CoinMex -- limit order and market order.

 **HTTP Request**
 ```